Payoff Letter Basics

 A payoff letter is a document that provides detailed instructions on how to pay off a loan.
 It tells you the amount due (including interest charges up to a specific date), where to send the money, how to pay, and any additional charges due.

-Payoff letters, also known as official payoff statements, help you avoid surprises by providing all of the information you need in one place.
+Payoff letters, also known as official payoff statements, help you avoid surprises by providing all the information you need in one place.

 After a loan is paid off, you might get a different type of payoff letter confirming that your payment was received and your account is closed.
-That letter can be used as proof that your loan has been completely paid off and you have no additional liability.
+That letter can be used as proof your loan has been completely paid off and you have no additional liability.

 Basics of Payoff Letters